 In this article:

-What Is a Student Checking Account?
+Benefits of a Student Checking Account

-- Low deposit requirement: A low deposit may be necessary to open a student account, but you may not need to maintain a certain balance or direct deposit to keep the account open.
+- Low deposit requirement: A low starting deposit may be necessary to open a student account, but you may not need to maintain a certain balance or direct deposit to keep the account open.

 - Savings accounts: You might have the option to connect your checking account to a savings account to save for bigger-ticket items like a car or a deposit on an apartment.
 You may also be able to set up overdraft protection that makes an automatic transfer from checking to savings if the cost of a purchase exceeds the balance of your account.
 This could help you avoid costly overdraft fees.